 - Can junk food manufacturers be forced to make their food healthier?

 - What should be on the food label – traffic lights, GMO, fair trade, animal welfare, food miles?

 - Are the supermarkets too powerful?
 Should the power of big food corporations be better controlled?
-How far does my food travel and can we find ways to reduce it?

 The subject takes a holistic approach to the food system and the connections between the various stages of the food system and between issues e.g. between local and global, between the individual and the food system and between individual consumption decisions and the ‘big picture’ of public health, ecological sustainability and fairness.